 This complicates the service process even further.
 If you are not aware of the respondent’s whereabouts then you will first be required to carry out a number of investigations to locate the respondent.
 There are numerous possible investigations, and what might be appropriate will depend on the circumstances of your case.

-Effecting service needs to be handled efficiently and with skill to identify likely issues at an early stage.
+Effecting service needs to be handled efficiently and with the skill to identify likely issues at an early stage.
 All of the lawyers at Sarah Bevan Family Lawyers deal with serving parties on a daily basis.